GrapheneOS/hardened_malloc/README.md

   size class regions interspersed with guard pages
 * Zero size allocations are a dedicated size class with the entire region remaining non-readable and non-writable
-* Extension for retrieving the size of allocations with fallback to a sentinel for pointers not managed by the allocator
+* Extension for retrieving the size of allocations with fallback [in-progress, needs to be porting from the previous OpenBSD-based allocator] to a sentinel for pointers not managed by the allocator
     * Can also return accurate values for pointers *within* small allocations
     * The same applies to pointers within the first page of large allocations,